ilyesedina/Project-handbook/CodeReview.md

    - **Readability**: Making sure the code is easy to understand and maintain.
    - **Consistency**: Ensuring adherence to coding standards and practices, naming standards.
    - **Test Coverage**: Verifying that the code is adequately tested.

-# Discussions in Progress

-- What categories of comments (i.e. nitpicks, suggestions, etc.) do we want to have in our team?